leofabri/hassio_appliance-status-monitor/README.md

 To achieve this level of control **the socket must have some basic features**:
 - Power monitoring (a polling rate of circa 60 sec. or less for best results)
-- ON/OFF control over HomeAssistant
+- ON/OFF control over Home Assistant
 - State reporting (if it's ON or OFF)

 Mine is a <strong>Meross MSS310EU</strong>, but most smart sockets should be supported.

 ### One more thing:
 - <u>OPTIONAL:</u> To get **the pause state** to work properly, **you also need another automation that can detect an overload**.
-I'm not the author of any of that, but the one I'm using is [here](https://github.com/andbad/HA_PowerControl) (disclaimer: it's just in Italian 🍝). <br>
+I'm not the author of that, but the one I'm using is [here](https://github.com/andbad/HA_PowerControl) (disclaimer: it's just in Italian 🍝). <br>

 ---

 ## ⚙️ **Initial Setup:** Let's make some helper variables (<i style="text-color: red">mandatory!</i>)
 There are **two possible ways** of doing this:

-- **Setup via the UI [Discouraged but Beginner Friendly]:** newcomers that might be a little bit into shiny-but-dark UIs 😎 might want to set up this blueprint following [this documentation here](Alternative%20UI%20Setup.md).
+- **Setup via the UI [Discouraged but Beginner Friendly]:** newcomers that might be a little into shiny-but-dark UIs 😎 might want to set up this blueprint following [this documentation here](Alternative%20UI%20Setup.md).

   ...

-- <u>**Setup via the old school YAML [Optimal & Suggested]:**</u> The best way of creating what we need is to create a package (suggestion provided by [@HollyFred](https://github.com/leofabri/hassio_appliance-status-monitor/issues/8#issue-1304478600)) because it allows us to create all the necessary helpers (timers, input_booleans, etc) in one shot. <i>Continue reading for this one</i> ⬇️
+- <u>**Setup via the old school YAML [Optimal & Suggested]:**</u> The best way of creating what we need is to create a package (suggestion provided by [@HollyFred](https://github.com/leofabri/hassio_appliance-status-monitor/issues/8#issue-1304478600)) because it allows us to create all the necessary helpers (timers, input_booleans, etc.) in one shot. <i>Continue reading for this one</i> ⬇️

 Creating a package is super easy.
 Some of you may already have the right configuration in place, but I'll show you how to do that anyway.

-> Note: you need to have the VScode integration enabled.
+> Note: you need to have the VS Code integration enabled.
 This will allow you to manually edit the necessary files.
 Need help with that?
 [Read this](https://www.home-assistant.io/docs/configuration/).

 Back to us, here are the two steps for creating a package:

 1. **Make sure that you have a directory called 'packages'**.

-    If you are a beginner or you are starting fresh with your HA installation, likely, the `packages` dir is not present.
+    If you are a beginner, or you are starting fresh with your HA installation, likely, the `packages` dir is not present.

    To add it, you can:
-   > Open your HomeAssistant VSCode editor and create a directory called `packages` (at the same level as the configuration.yaml file).
+   > Open your HomeAssistant VS Code editor and create a directory called `packages` (at the same level as the configuration.yaml file).

    OR

-   > Issue this command in the terminal section of your VSCode:
+   > Issue this command in the terminal section of your VS Code:
    >
    >  ```
    > cd /config && mkdir packages
    > ```
-   > easy peasy.
+   > Easy-peasy.

-   <u>**Result:**</u> You should see the packages directory <u>**at the same level**</u> as the `configuration.yaml` file.
+   <u>**Result:**</u> You should see the packages' directory <u>**at the same level**</u> as the `configuration.yaml` file.

-2. **Make sure that the packages support is enabled** inside of the `configuration.yaml` file as shown below:
+2. **Make sure that the packages support is enabled** inside the [`configuration.yaml`](home%20assistant/configuration.yaml) file as shown below:

     ```yaml
     homeassistant:
-      ## Packages support enabled - Includes every package that is inside the packages/ directory
+      ## Packages support enabled - Includes every .yaml file that is inside the packages/ directory
       packages: !include_dir_named packages/
+      ## Warning!
+Please pay attention to the indentation!
     ```

 **Now we are ready to create our first package**.

+### Use the presets
+><strong>PRESETS</strong> - If you want to simplify this setup even more, check out one of the already pre-made [packages](home%20assistant/packages/) I prepared for you. ([Washing Machine](home%20assistant/packages/washing_machine.yaml), [Dryer](home%20assistant/packages/dryer.yaml), [Dishwasher](home%20assistant/packages/dishwasher.yaml) and more are already supported)

+### Alternative, custom package definition:

 Open the `packages/` directory and create a file with the name of your appliance.
 For example, I'm calling mine `washing_machine.yaml` but yours could be different.
-It's always better to call it something like `<your_appliance_name>.yaml`
+It's always better to call it something like `<your_appliance_name>.yaml`.
+[Here's a blank file for that](home%20assistant/packages/your_appliance_name.yaml).

-><strong>PRESETS</strong> - If want to simplify this even more, check out one of the already pre-made [packages](home%20assistant/packages/) I prepared for you.

-Remember that in order to use the blueprint **you'll always need these four ingredients** inside a package ([like so](home%20assistant/packages/your_appliance_name.yaml)):
+Remember that in order to use the blueprint **you'll always need these four ingredients** inside a package:
 ### A. The State Machine

 ```yaml